markdaniel1982/RPS_PP2/README.md

 There is only one page in this project which shows a header with the game title of Rock Paper Scissors.
 Underneath the header are two sections.
 The first is the game area showing three buttons, each with an icon of each available option.
 Below the buttons, the choices made by the user and the computer are displayed.

 The second section shows the the total number of round wins, which counts from 0 up to 5 and the result of that round.
 Below that is the number of rounds left in that game.

+After the game and results section were built, i decided to add a modal to allow users to see how to play the game. this is positioned to the top left of the game area on desktop devices and below the results section on smaller devices
 ____

 ## Testing